Have you accumulated more than one pension throughout your working life? Are you now thinking “Should I consolidate my pensions?”

 Have You Started Planning For Your Dream Retirement?
 Get Regular Tips By Email Along With My BONUS Free Pre-Retirement Checklist!

-Before you decide to consolidate your pension pots.
-You should also consider if you’ll lose any benefits linked to your old pension arrangements.
+Before you decide to consolidate your pensions you should also consider if you’ll lose any benefits linked to your old pension arrangements.

-We are IFAs and pension transfer specialists and can provide you with this advice.
+We are IFAs and pension transfer specialists, regulated by the financial conduct authority and can provide you with this tailored advice.

-If you’ve got a pension with guaranteed benefits that’s worth more than £30,000.
-You have to take independent financial advice before you move it.
+If you’ve got a pension with guaranteed benefits that’s worth more than £30,000 it is a legal requirement for you to take independent financial advice before you move it to a different provider.

 How To Consolidate Pensions

-To consolidate your pension pots or cashing in small pension pots you will need to contact your pension providers to get transfer values.
+To consolidate your older pensions, or to cash in small pension pots you will need to contact your pension providers to get a transfer value for each one.
 Then ask them to transfer the funds into your new pension plan.

-Or, we can do all this work for you following a financial review.
-This includes taking the time to understand your attitude to risk, needs & objectives.
-Once we have carried out this full assessment.
-We then research and analyse your existing plans.
+Or, as Pension Specialists and Independent Financial Advisers, we can do all this work for you following a financial review.
+This includes taking the time to understand your attitude to risk, individual needs, personal circumstances and objectives.
+Once we have carried out this full assessment, we then research and analyse your existing pensions.

-We then provide you with our written recommendations including the plans to consolidate multiple pension pots into one place.
+We then provide you with our written recommendations including the plans to consolidate your old pension pots into one place.

 We provide a pension consolidation service.
-Get in touch if you need pension advice and want more information on how combine pension pots.
+Get in touch if you need pension advice and want more information on how to combine your pensions